murasu/nag-mundari-keyboards/UserGuide.md

 ### A. Windows

+1. It is best to try this in Windows 10 or Windows 11.
+The font may not work in older versions of Windows.
-1. Download the zip file with the installer from here: https://github.com/murasu/nag-mundari-keyboards/blob/main/Windows/nmundari.zip.
+2. Download the zip file with the installer from here: https://github.com/murasu/nag-mundari-keyboards/blob/main/Windows/nmundari.zip.
-2. Unzip the file and double click Setup.exe to install the keyboards.
+3. Unzip the file and double click Setup.exe to install the keyboards.
-3. If needed, restart your computer.
+4. If needed, restart your computer.
-4. The Nag Mundari keyboard will show as Oriya US (NagMundari) keyboard.
+5. The Nag Mundari keyboard will show as Oriya US (NagMundari) keyboard.
 Select that and start typing.
-5. Note that you can't type Nag Mundari in all applications.
+6. Note that you can't type Nag Mundari in all applications.
 This one works: https://www.babelstone.co.uk/Software/BabelPad.html.

 ### B. macOS